dan335/tradeMyMoney/README.md

 Check package.json to see environment variables that need to be set before running.

 https://discordapp.com/oauth2/authorize?&client_id=592921750296199202&scope=bot to add it to your Discord channel.
+Join https://discord.gg/srjG8hF to try it out.